 External Courses

 The theological training colleges in Scotland offer courses that can be accessed by ordained and lay Christians alike.
 Different colleges provide different emphases or modes of delivery, some of which are at ‘entry’ level whilst others at Masters’ level.
-Here is some of what is available.
+Here are some good places to start looking.

 The Scottish Episcopal Institute not only trains those for the recognised ministries in the SEC but also offers Masters’ degrees in conjunction with Durham University.
 Through a rolling programme of modular training, MAs are available in: